top of page

 Clothes (I usually roll mine):

-• 2-3 Pair Trousers, one casual/nice-ish type, one casual/jean-ish.
+• 2-3 Pair trousers, one casual/nice-ish type, one casual/jean-ish.

 • 1-2 Wrinkle-free/wrinkle-hiding nice skirts/travel dresses (ladies).